SoraFujin/DataStructures/README.md

 This project will be repeated in different langauges, such as, c, and python

- Note: the Makefile here is a sh script I created to make it easy to run the Main class for java.
+Note: the Makefile here is a sh script I created to make it easy to run the class for java.